rockman007372/Obsidian-Vault/Threads.md

 - As much as possible, we want to avoid system calls (waste cyles?)

 Basic idea:
-- Traditionally, each process has a single thread of control => execute 1 instruction of the prog at any time
+- Traditionally, each process has a single thread of control => execute 1 instruction of the program at any time
-- ?
-Add more threads to the same process => multiple instructions of the program are executed at the same time (conceptually)
+- Add more threads to the same process => multiple instructions of the program are executed at the same time (concurrently to gives illusion of parallelism)

 There is only one PC register in a CPU core.
 - In single-threaded processes,  the PC is loaded with different values through process context switch.